onsip/sipjs.com/content/guides/receive-call.md

   src="http://jsfiddle.net/5aqm7/5/embedded/js,html,css,result/">
 </iframe>

-### Accept a Call Button
+### Accept a Call

-Finally, we need a way to accept a call that we are receiving.
-We can do this by catching the `invite` event.
-Then, we take the session that the invite event returns and we call the `.accept()` method on it.
+Finally, To accept a call that is being received, catch the `invite` event.
+This event is emitted with a session that the `.accept()` method must be called on.

 <iframe
   style="width: 100%; height: 600px"